natshere/ScriptedCaptureTheFlag/README.md

 Capture The Flag
 ===========

-There will be two ways for players to submit flags to the score tracker: using the python script found or via the UI.
+There is two ways for players to submit flags: using the python script found or via the UI (Not created yet).
 Flags can created via the `createFlag.py` script which will allow for naming and applying points.
+Flags can be made 'venomous' by the script maker.
 Just like in real life, players should not be running any script he/she comes across.
-Some scripts will be 'venomous' to make the CTF more interesting.
-Punishment (loss of points) will be applied to players that execute a destructive script.
+This will should make the CTF a bit more interesting by requiring a bit of code review before executing.
+Executing venomous flags result in a punishment (loss of points) which will be applied to players that execute a the script.

+The `ctfCollectory.py` must be running to listen for flags.
+Users will only be allowed to submit a flag once.
+The user must also have an account.
+User accounts can be created with `creatUser.py`.

+Server keys are located in the keys directory.
+These keys are used to ensure sniffing of traffic doesn't give up unique flag identifiers or passwords.
+They are created upon running `setup.py`.
+The setup script will also setup the database with appropriate tables for tracking of flags and users password, salt, points, messages, and submitted flags.
+The `setup.py` script must be ran first.

 This is my first pass at creating a unique, potentially more challenging, Capture The Flag.
 Please feel free to submit some idea's that are inline with the current theme of this CTF framework.